Goudi: History

 The area's name derives from the 19th-century Goudis (Γουδής) family, who owned an estate there.
 Currently, there are three university hospitals (Laiko and two children's hospitals) and the main campuses for the Faculty of Medicine and the Faculty of Dentistry of the Athens University School of Health Sciences.
 The area's main square is St. Thomas' Square, with the church of St. Thomas in its middle.

-A army barracks of the same name existed in Goudi, and the following events occurred there.
+An army barracks of the same name existed in Goudi, and the following events occurred there.
 The military movement of 1909 started by military officers in the barracks and later became known as the Goudi coup.
 A few years later, this is also where the Trial of the Six defendants were executed in 1922).
 The Goudi army barracks was decommissioned and turned into parkland and sports facilities, hosting the badminton and modern pentathlon venues for the 2004 Olympic Games.

 During 2012, 'Goudi' became a catchcry during some political extremist rallies in Greece, with protesters chanting it to express their hostility to mainstream politicians who they perceived as traitors to the country during the Euro area crisis, alleging that they deserved a similar fate as the Trial of the Six defendants.